Apulanta Oy to save a historic engineering house in Tampere

 Visuals and details with Siparila products in this project

-When it comes to future projects and the use of Siparila products, Santapukki is convinced.
-"The experience of this project has shown that when everything is going well, there is no reason to change a working concept.
-It's sustainability and quality that count," he says.
+When talking about future projects and the use of Siparila products, Santapukki confident.
+"The experience of this project has shown that when everything goes well, there is no reason to change a concept that works.
+Sustainability and quality are the deciding factors," he says.

 This project in Tampere shows how carefully chosen details and the right partners can revitalise and respect a historic building, while bringing modern quality and sustainability.
 The work of Santapuk and his team continues, and their passion for saving old buildings remains as strong as their commitment to quality and respect for the environment.